When Bollywood traveled to Pakistan - ExBulletin

 by Yash Chopra hit cross-border saga tells the epic love story between Shah Rukh Khan’s IAF pilot and Preity Zinta, the daughter of a Pakistani aristocrat.

-Forced to stay away by hostile forces, their passion and patience are tested for more than two decades until Rani Mukerji’s fiery Pakistani lawyer swears justice.
+Forced to remain separated by hostile forces, their passion and patience are tested for more than two decades until Rani Mukerji’s fiery Pakistani lawyer swears to bring them justice.

 Refugee